ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 Poetry has two ways to start a new project:

-- `poetry new` - start a fresh project,
+- `poetry new` - start a fresh project (will create a folder with Poetry files, README and package folder),
-- `poetry init` - in an existing project.
+- `poetry init` - in an existing project - only Poetry files.

 <br />

-We can create a `pyproject.toml` for a project in an interactive way by first installing Poetry with pip, then running `poetry init` to create a `pyproject.toml`:
+We can create a `pyproject.toml` for a project in an interactive way by first installing Poetry with pip, then running `$ poetry init` to create a `pyproject.toml`:

 ```shell-session
 $ pip install -q poetry; poetry init